tomekpajak/csharp-design-patterns/README.md

 #### Builder
 Real world example:
->Imagine you want to make pizza.
+>Imagine you want to make a pizza.
 Pizza can consist of various ingredients.
 You can make basic pizza and pizzas with many different ingredients.
 Each pizza will have its own "builder".

 In plain words:
 >Pattern where the process of creating an object is divided into several smaller stages, and each of them can be implemented in many ways.
 Thanks to this solution it is possible to create different representations of objects in the same construction process.